 When to use: when you need an expert perspective.
 Finance, law, marketing strategy, code review.

-Pro tip: combine it with CoT: "You are a CFO.
+Pro tip: combine with CoT: "You are a CFO.
 Think step-by-step how a CFO would reason about this situation."

 Example: